pollsmor/MKS21X-FinalProject/README.md

 - Colored the HP stat red and (how did I forget to mention this in the previous comment) colored the Pokemon's name green, with the help of ANSI codes.
 - Added back the Delete key causing "death" to show off for the demo.

+Rachel:
+  - Tested Tunnel(Block, Block, Floor) in FloorDriver.java with new test cases
+  - Continued working on constructing Tunnels

 **Monday 1/14/19**